 Integrated material staging design with support from 4flow leads to the following results:

-- Free up space in manufacturing area (introducing supermarket-style picking and creating sets of parts)
+- Freeing up space in manufacturing area (introducing supermarket-style picking and creating sets of parts)

 - Increased employee productivity in manufacturing and logistics with lean principles